Hugh Royer III: Professional career

+Instructor career

 Learning the game from his father and some top instructors gave Royer the desire to teach the game to others, especially to those who desire to play professionally.
 Royer's knowledge of the game, in addition to his playing experience, provided him with an adequate teaching philosophy that has proven successful among his own stable of students.

 Royer worked for three years at the International Junior Golf Academy on Hilton Head Island where he trained the 2005 U.S. Girls' Junior champion, In-Kyung Kim, among other successful junior and collegiate players.

 In 2007, Royer opened the Champions Golf Academy at the Long Bay Club in Myrtle Beach, South Carolina.
 The Champions Golf Academy is a specialized golf academy that provides instruction and individualized training programs for players of all levels, gap-year students, collegiate players, and amateurs.

-Royer was inducted into the Columbus State University Athletic Hall of Fame in 2000.
+Personal life

-Royer and his wife, Heather, reside in Myrtle Beach, and have five children: Leighanne, Sydney, Brai, Abbey and Hugh Royer IV.
+Royer and his wife, Heather, reside in Myrtle Beach, South Carolina, and have five children: Leighanne, Sydney, Brai, Abbey, and Hugh Royer IV.